ortegaeichelmannandres/ortegaeichelmannandres/README.md

 * **Key Deliverables:**
   - Automated data quality checks identifying missing fields, duplicate records, and schema mismatches before reporting.
   - Error-rate trend board adopted as a reporting standard to ensure 100% data accuracy for stakeholders.

-> *PD: This is a draft of the projects.
-Currently they are being worked on*

 ---